AIA Fellows are recognized with the AIA’s highest membership honor for their exceptional work and contributions to architecture and society.

 "To coordinate the building industry, and the profession of architecture."

-Fellowship in this category is granted to architects who have actively, efficiently, and cooperatively led the Institute or a related professional organization over a sustained period of time and have gained widespread recognition for the results of their work.
+Fellowship in this object is granted to architects who have actively, efficiently, and cooperatively led the Institute or a related professional organization over a sustained period of time and have gained widespread recognition for the results of their work.

 Object Four: Public service, government, industry, or organization